lammps/lammps/doc/src/reset_mol_ids.rst

 Its default value is *Noffset* = -1.
-In that case, if the specified group is *all*, then the new compressed molecule IDs will range from 1 to N.  If the specified group is not *all* and the largest molecule ID in the non-group atoms is M, then the new compressed molecule IDs will range from M+1 to M+N, so as to not collide with existing molecule IDs.
-If an *Noffset* >= 0 is specified, then the new compressed molecule IDs will range from *Noffset*+1 to *Noffset*+N.  If the group is not *all* it is up to you to insure there are no collisions with the molecule IDs of non-group atoms.
+In that case, if the specified group is *all*, then the new compressed molecule IDs will range from 1 to N.  If the specified group is not *all* and the largest molecule ID of atoms outside that group is M, then the new compressed molecule IDs will range from M+1 to M+N, to avoid collision with existing molecule IDs.
+If an *Noffset* >= 0 is specified, then the new compressed molecule IDs will range from *Noffset*\ +1 to *Noffset*\ +N.  If the group is not *all* there may be collisions with the molecule IDs of other atoms.

 .. note::